What Is a Privacy Center and Do You Need One

 What Is a Data Privacy Center?

-A data privacy center is one central hub for everything relevant to data privacy on your website.
-It allows users to easily access your privacy policy and learn about how you handle their personal data by allowing them to navigate your legal policies and privacy practices in one spot.
+A data privacy center is one central hub for everything relevant to data privacy on your website, enabling users to easily access your privacy policy and learn how you handle their personal data by navigating your legal policies and privacy practices in one spot.

-It also offers information on several commonly searched topics within the realm of online privacy and provides a way for users to contact support for further information.
+It also offers details about several commonly searched topics within the realm of online privacy and provides a way for users to contact support for further information.

 When Do You Need a Privacy Center?